CPER-FEDER project Multi3

 Target equipments

-• a plasma cleaner for cleaning samples, TEM holders and SEM stages.
+• A plasma cleaner for cleaning samples, MET slides, and SEM stages.

 Funding